rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 ### STEP 4: BUILD RESUME CONTENT

-**Professional Summary (150-200 words, 40-50% JD keywords):**
+**Professional Summary (EXACTLY 3 LINES / 3 SENTENCES, no more):**
 - Lead with MBA candidate + SGPA
 - Weave in top 8-10 JD keywords naturally throughout
-- Include quantified achievements relevant to THIS JD (25% reduction, 15% growth, 35% response rate, 1.2M+ reach, 60% bottleneck ID)
+- Include quantified achievement relevant to THIS JD
-- End with clear fit statement for THIS role
+- 40-50% JD keyword density naturally embedded
 - Keywords should be embedded naturally, not keyword-stuffed
+- End on third sentence with clear fit statement for THIS role

 **Skills Section (if included in optimal order):**
 - Reorder skills to prioritize JD-matching skills first
 - Top line: skills directly from JD
 - Secondary: supporting skills
+- 7-8 skills per domain maximum
 - Don't include irrelevant skill categories

 **Projects Section (if included in optimal order):**
-- Include only 1-2 most relevant projects to THIS JD
+- Include only MOST RELEVANT project to THIS JD (1 project max)
-- Highly relevant project: 3-4 bullets
-- Supporting project: 2 bullets
+- 1 bullet only per project, impact-focused
-- Project title + dates + GitHub link (as clickable hyperlink)
+- Project title + single sentence describing impact
+- GitHub link (as clickable hyperlink)
-- Each bullet starts with impact/metric if available
+- Bullet starts with impact/metric if available

 **Experience Section (if included in optimal order):**
-- List in order: Highly Relevant first (4 bullets), then Somewhat Relevant (3 bullets), then Supporting (2 bullets)
+- List in order: Highly Relevant first (2 bullets each), then exclude Supporting/Not Relevant
-- Within same relevance tier, rank by: highest bullet count first
+- Within same relevance tier, rank by: relevance strength
-- Each experience: Title — Company, Dates
+- Each experience: Title — Company, Dates (one line)
-- Bullets: Start with quantified impact, mirror JD language/tone, action-verb first
+- Bullets: 2 MAX per experience, start with quantified impact, mirror JD language/tone
+- Action-verb first, concrete outcome second

 **Certifications Section (if included in optimal order):**
 - Only include certs that PASS the strict test